-The transportation system for natural gas consists of a complex network of pipelines, designed to quickly and efficiently transport natural gas from its origin, to areas of high natural gas demand.
-Transportation of natural gas is closely linked to its storage, as well; should the natural gas being transported not be required at that time, it can be put into storage facilities for when it is needed.
+The transportation system for natural gas consists of a complex network of pipelines, designed to quickly and efficiently transport natural gas from its origin to areas of high demand.
+Transportation of natural gas is closely linked to its storage, as well.
+Should the natural gas being transported not be required at that time, it can be deposited at storage facilities until needed.

 Distribution is the final step in delivering natural gas to end users.
 While some large industrial, commercial, and electric generation customers receive natural gas directly from high capacity interstate and intrastate pipelines (usually contracted through natural gas marketing companies), most other users receive natural gas from a local distribution company (LDC).
 LDCs are companies involved in the delivery of natural gas to consumers within a specific geographic area.

 Curriculum Guides: Students who enrolled in their program prior to Fall 2020 should use should use the 2018-2020 Curriculum Guides.
 Newly admitted or returning re-admitted students for Fall 2020 or later should use the 2020-2022 Curriculum Guides.

 Associate of Applied Science (64 hour - Two-Year, Non-Transfer degree)

 2018-2020 Natural Gas Transmission and Distribution (Degree Guide)